benanne/benanne.github.io/_posts/2024-09-02-spectral-autoregression.md

 With this in mind, it becomes apparent that the corruption process used in diffusion models is actually gradually filtering out more and more high-frequency information from the input image, and the different time steps of the process correspond to a frequency decomposition: basically an approximate version of the **Fourier transform**!

 Since diffusion models themselves are tasked with reversing this corruption process step-by-step, they end up roughly predicting the next higher frequency component at each step of the generative process, given all preceding (lower) frequency components.
-This is a soft version of **autoregression in frequency space**, or if you want to make it sound fancier, **appproximate spectral autoregression**.
+This is a soft version of **autoregression in frequency space**, or if you want to make it sound fancier, **approximate spectral autoregression**.

 To the best of my knowledge, [Rissanen et al. (2022)](https://arxiv.org/abs/2206.13397)[^heat] were the first to apply this kind of analysis to diffusion in the context of generative modelling (see §2.2 in the paper).
 Their work directly inspired this blog post.